Running a business full-time or part-time is a rewarding experience.

 Go to the post here: http://byregina.com/be-small/

 If you’re a part-time business owner hustling to transition into full-time, this is a video you’re going to want to watch.
 Marie Forleo is a super well-known business strategist.
-Regardless of what your business is (brick-and-mortar, online, or other), the discussion about hustling in random side jobs like bartending while growing your business is valuable.
+Regardless of what your business is (brick-and-mortar, online, or other), the discussion about doing random side jobs like bartending while growing your business is valuable.

 This is also a great video if you have many passions and you’re not sure which one to pursue long-term.
 You may not be able to go full-time this year, next year, or three years from now, but what you’re learning now in the growing stages is just as important.